-- → it appears to be a genuine matter, submitted in good faith and in a timely manner; - → there is sufficient information to enable the complaint to be processed; - the alleged breach concerns a country where this operating procedure applies; and - → it is not already under investigation by one of the member associations (or relevant body thereof or equivalent regulatory body).
+- it appears to be a genuine matter, submitted in good faith; - there is sufficient information to enable the complaint to be processed; - the alleged breach concerns a country where this operating procedure applies; and - it is not already under investigation by one of the member associations (or relevant body thereof or equivalent regulatory body).

-If the complaint cannot be validated by the IFPMA Secretariat, it will be referred to the Appeal Group for a second review.
-If the Appeal Group is also unable to validate the complaint, the complaint will be dismissed and the complainant will be notified accordingly.
+If the complaint cannot be validated, it will not be processed under this operating procedure and, where possible and/or appropriate, the complainant will be notified accordingly.
 In appropriate cases, IFPMA may refer the complainant or forward the complaint to an appropriate member association.
-If the Appeal Group deems the complaint to be valid, the procedure stated below will proceed.